awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Parameters:** None

 This control checks whether Amazon RDS snapshots are public\.

-This control is intended for RDS instances\.
-It can also return findings for snapshots of Aurora DB instances, Neptune DB instances, and Amazon DocumentDB clusters, even though they are not evaluated for public accessibility\.
-If these findings are not useful, you can suppress them\.
+The control fails if RDS snapshots are public\.
+This control evaluates RDS instances, Aurora DB instances, Neptune DB instances, and Amazon DocumentDB clusters\.

 RDS snapshots are used to back up the data on your RDS instances at a specific point in time\.
 They can be used to restore previous states of RDS instances\.